-- (1) A member of the Association who is entitled to vote has the right- - (a) to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules; and - (b) to submit items of business for consideration at a general meeting; and - (c) to attend and be heard at general meetings; and - (d) to vote at a general meeting; and - (e) to have access to the minutes of general meetings and other documents of the Association as provided under rule 75; and - (f) to inspect the register of members. - (2) A member is entitled to vote if- - (a) the member is a member other than an associate member; and - (b) more than 10 business days have passed since he or she became a member of the Association; and - (c) the member's membership rights are not suspended for any reason.
+- (1) A member of the Association who is entitled to vote has the right- - (a) to receive notice of general meetings and of proposed special resolutions in the manner and time prescribed by these Rules; and - (b) to submit items of business for consideration at a general meeting; and

+- (c) to attend and be heard at general meetings; and - (d) to vote at a general meeting; and - (e) to have access to the minutes of general meetings and other documents of the Association as provided under rule 75; and - (f) to inspect the register of members.
+Application must be made in writing to the Executive Committee with the reasons explained.

+- (2) A member is entitled to vote if- - (a) the member is a member other than an associate member; and - (b) more than 10 business days have passed since he or she became a member of the Association; and - (c) the member's membership rights are not suspended for any reason.